overextended/overextended.github.io/docs/ox_core/Vehicle/Server/methods.md

 title: Methods
 ---

-These functions are inherited by instances of [CVehicle](../Server/).
+These functions are inherited from the [Vehicle class](../Server/).

 ## vehicle.set